AnaQuant/AnaQuant/README.md

 # Hi there! 👋 I'm Ana 👩‍💻

-🧠 **Quantitative Analyst** with 9+ years of experience in systematic trading, model development, and risk analytics across FX and fixed income markets
+🧠 **Quantitative Analyst** with 9+ years of experience in model development, risk analytics and FX systematic trading.
 🔬 PhD in Physics turned quant – with research spanning quantum optics to econophysics
-⚡ Passionate about building elegant and robust solutions to complex problems where mathematics, finance, and machine learning meet
+⚡ Passionate about building robust solutions to complex problems where mathematics, finance, and machine learning meet
 🐍 Python enthusiast who loves to learn and share
 📚 Lifelong learner fascinated by financial markets and human behaviour